 Also, read about How to Cheat At UNO?

-Special Versions of UNO With Detailed Rules
+Special UNO Versions With Detailed Rules

 Other than the Classic Official Version of the Game, there are several other Variations and versions of the game.